developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/sapandroid/index.md

 ## Configuration Parameters

-Enterprise Browser 2.0 (and newer) introduces configuration parameters that provide more control over the behavior of SAP apps.
+Enterprise Browser 2.0 (and higher) introduces configuration parameters that provide more control over the behavior of SAP apps.

 ### SAP Keyboard Parameters